Papal Seminary: Founding

-Pope Leo XIII established the Papal Seminary for India, Burma and Ceylon in 1890.
-The task of finding a suitable place for the Papal Seminary was entrusted to Msgr.
+Pope Leo XIII, who inspired the present Pope,Pope Leo XIV, established the Papal Seminary for India, Burma and Ceylon in 1890.
+The task of finding a suitable place for it was entrusted to Msgr.
 Ladislaus Zaleski.
-Subsequently, Msgr.
-Zaleski became the Apostolic Delegate to India, Burma and Ceylon and took up residence in Kandy.
-After travelling within India and Sri Lanka (then called Ceylon), he chose to locate the seminary in Ampitiya, a settlement close to Kandy.
+After travelling within India and Ceylon (now called Sri Lanka), he chose to locate the seminary in Ampitiya, a settlement close to Kandy.
+He subsequently became the Apostolic Delegate to India, Burma and Ceylon and took up residence in Kandy.
 Zaleski insisted that the seminary be entrusted to the Jesuit Missionaries of the Belgian province (at work in the Bengal Mission).

 The students were selected from the dioceses of India and Sri Lanka, and were to be trained as leaders of the Churches in their own countries.
 This was one of the first major seminaries to be supported by the Pontifical Society of St. Peter the Apostle.

 The seminary opened its doors in 1893 under the rectorship of Rev. Sylvain Grosjean, then Rector of St Xavier's School, Calcutta.

-In 1926 the seminary was empowered by Rome to confer Ecclesiastical degrees in Philosophy and Theology.
+In 1926 the seminary was empowered by the Vatican to confer Ecclesiastical degrees in Philosophy and Theology.

-During its 62 years of existence in Kandy, over 700 students were ordained to the priesthood, among whom 51 became bishops and 3 became cardinals.
+During its 62 years of existence in Kandy, over 700 students were ordained to the priesthood; 51 of these became bishops and three became cardinals.

 1955: Transfer to Pune, India

 The seminary moved to Pune in 1955.
-The transfer of the Papal Seminary to India was driven by financial and traveling difficulties; the independence of India in 1947 and the consequent political separation of India and Sri Lanka made it difficult for Indian seminarians to travel to Kandy.
+The transfer of the seminary to India was driven by financial and traveling difficulties; the independence of India in 1947 and the consequent political separation of India and Sri Lanka made it difficult for Indian seminarians to travel to Kandy.

 The new buildings for the seminary were designed by architect Silvio Galizia.

 The original seminary in Kandy became the National Seminary of Our Lady of Lanka for the now independent Sri Lanka.

 1956 to 2000

-On February 10 1986 Pope John Paul II visited the Papal Seminary.
+On 10 February 1986 Pope John Paul II visited the seminary.

-On December 16 1993 Mother Teresa visited the seminary.
+On 16 December 1993 Mother Teresa visited the seminary.

 Current day

-The students of Papal Seminary have their spiritual and human formation at the seminary.
-The academic formation is taken care of the sister-institution Jnana Deepa, Institute of Philosophy and Theology, Pune, which is on the same campus.
+The academic work of the seminary is delivered by the sister-institution Jnana Deepa, Institute of Philosophy and Theology, Pune, which is on the same campus.

-The seminary has 16 staff members, both Jesuit and Diocesan priests.
-It has three spiritual directors who looks into the human dimension of the formation of the seminarians.
+The seminary has 16 staff members who are all either Jesuit or Diocesan priests.
+It has three spiritual directors who oversee the spiritual dimension of the seminarians' lives.
 The house doctor, Manoj Durairaj, received the Pro Ecclesia et Pontifice.

 In 2015 the seminary celebrated 60 years in Pune.